While You’re Pregnant

 If you need changes at work to stay healthy on the job, the laws below can help.
 In addition, click the green button to learn how to talk with your boss about your pregnancy and request an accommodation if you need one.

-- The New Jersey Law Against Discrimination was recently expanded to provide important additional protections to pregnant workers.
-If you need a “reasonable accommodation” because of your pregnancy or childbirth, your employer has to give it to you unless it would be really difficult or expensive.
+- Under the New Jersey Law Against Discrimination, if you need a “reasonable accommodation” because of your pregnancy or childbirth, your employer has to give it to you unless it would be really difficult or expensive.
 This means:

 - Your boss can’t just fire you if you ask for a bigger uniform or light duty while you are pregnant—she has to give you what you need to stay healthy at work, unless your employer can show that it would seriously harm the business.